Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![Dataset export](images/DatasetExport.png)

 4. It will show a snippet with hidden text as in the following image.
+Make sure you copy the entire api key, will look something like _z00ABC31FJd94OXX3b94_.

 ![Download script](images/DatasetCode.png)